WojciechSobczak/build/README.md

 - `vcpkg`

 It will download it to the workspace directory and use it without need of having them installed before.
 If you have them installed, `build.py` have the option to use it, find it, uncomment it, and use it.
 All dependencies are installed locally inside workspace directory as well.
 It is by design, I like it, it won't change.

+`build.py` will at the beginning check if build tools are present in workspace directory, so once performed, there is no need to repeat the procedure of setup.

 ## License